Ann Richards (actress): Hal Wallis and RKO

 Wallis scheduled her to star opposite Barry Sullivan in Love Letters (1945).
 However, he then changed his mind and chose to use Jennifer Jones and Joseph Cotten in the lead roles; Richards was given a supporting part.
+"It was a very good part," she said.

 Ken Hall wanted her for Smithy back in Australia but she was unable to accept.

 Wallis announced he would star Richards in an adaptation of the novel The Crying Sisters written by Ayn Rand and directed by Byron Haskin.
 However the film was not made.

 RKO renewed their option on her in April 1945.
 They announced they would put her in None So Blind with Charles Bickford and Joan Bennett.
 It was eventually made without her as The Woman on the Beach.

 Instead she supported Randolph Scott in Badman's Territory (1946).
-That year in an interview she said she thought her Australian accent might have held her back in Hollywood.
+That year in an interview she said she thought her British sounding accent might have held her back in Hollywood.
 Wallis gave her the lead role in The Searching Wind (1946) with Robert Young, but the film was not successful.
 In October 1946 Wallis announced Richards would make Paid in Full from a script by Robert Blees but the film was never made.
-In November 1946 Hedda Hopper announced Cinesound wanted her to star in Botany Bay in Australia.
 In 1947 she appeared in The Astonished Heart at La Jolla Playhouse alongside Dorothy McGuire.

 Eagle Lion

 Richards then appeared in two movies for Eagle Lion, Lost Honeymoon and Love from a Stranger.
 She then had the third lead in a popular film for Wallis Sorry, Wrong Number (1948).
+"I enjoyed working for Hal Wallis very much," she said leter.
+"He was a marvelous producer.
+He was very interested.
+Some people complained that he came down to the set too often, irritating the directors, but I thought he was correct: he wasn’t there to criticize but because of his interest."

 In 1948 she was announced for a play Recessional by William Hurbert.
 Edmund Angelo bought the rights.

 In April 1948 she told the Los Angeles Times she was determined to play younger parts as opposed to the more mature ones she had been doing.

 In February 1949 it was reported that Byron Haskin was trying to get her to star in The Scarlet Empress to be shot in Mexico.

 In 1949, it was reported she was trying to get up a film called Michelle as an independent producer.